[View from deck in fall]

 We are about four houses down on the left.

-White house with red trim, set back from the road.
+White house with green trim, set back from the road.

 .